The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 1. Prep the Night Before

 Decision fatigue is your enemy.
 Boil the eggs, wash the greens, and thaw the chicken the night before.
 When you wake up, the path of least resistance should be the healthy one.
+Pre-portion your snacks so you’re not tempted to overeat.

 2. Test, Don’t Guess

 Use this day as a data-gathering experiment.
 Test your blood sugar fasting, before lunch, and two hours after dinner.
 Seeing the stable numbers will be the biggest motivator to turn this 1-day plan into a 14-day routine.
+Write down your readings to spot patterns.

 3. Adjust for Activity